Indonesian goalkeeper dies after mid-game collision

 Doctors said the medical team tried to revive the veteran Huda, a former fringe player in the national set-up, for about an hour.

-“Choirul Huda suffered from a traumatic collision with a team-mate which caused him to stop breathing and have a cardiac arrest,” Yudistiro Andri Nugroho, a doctor from Lamongan hospital, said in a statement.
+“Choirul Huda suffered from traumatic collision with a team-mate which caused him to stop breathing and have cardiac arrest,” Yudistiro Andri Nugroho, a doctor from Lamongan hospital, said in a statement.

 Nugroho said Huda suffered possible neck and head trauma from the impact to his chest and lower jaw after he dived at the feet of on-rushing players and was caught by the legs of Rodrigues.